seed-run/homepage/_docs/adding-a-build-spec.md

   fi
 ```

+The following environment variables are available for the command:

+- `$SEED_APP_NAME`: The app name.
+- `$SEED_STAGE_NAME`: The name of the stage that is being built.
+The stage names are exactly as shown in the console.
+- `$SEED_SERVICE_NAME`: The name of the service.

 #### Checking code changes

 Seed by default checks the Git log to see if a service has been updated, before deploying it.
 You can read more about this in our [Deploying Monorepo Apps]({% link _docs/incremental-service-deploys.md %}) chapter.